 Physical Benefits of Running

 The first thing that comes to mind when running for physical benefits is weight loss.
-However, there are several other substantial benefits such as knee strength and bone mass, lowering cancer risk, reducing cardiovascular/heart disease risk, combating or managing diabetes, lowering blood pressure (hypertension), and generally living longer by an overall healthier body.
+However, there are several other substantial benefits.
+This includes knee strength and bone mass, lowering cancer risk, reducing cardiovascular/heart disease risk, combating or managing diabetes, lowering blood pressure (hypertension), and generally living longer by an overall healthier body.

 IMPORTANT: Before you start your running plan, or any exercise for that matter, you must have a physical with your doctor to ensure that they are no underlying health issues, such as a heart disorder.